Gum Sole Sneakers: Our 18 Handsome Picks & How to Wear Them

 Nike Killshot 2 blue with gum sole sneaker

 No discussion of gum sole sneakers would be complete without mentioning this shoe.
-The Nike Killshot is a legend on internet forums like Reddit, where fans have created guides on how to wear it, and we're always keeping an eye out for their return.
-Used pairs have been known to go for hundreds on eBay!
+The Nike Killshot is a legend on internet forums like Reddit, where fans have created guides on how to wear it.
+These instantly recognizable menswear favorites are easy to wear and style, and even the brighter swooshes like red or orange serve more as a cool accent color to the overall neutral aesthetic.
+Used pairs have been known to go for hundreds, but check out eBay for some great deals on this legacy sneaker.

-a low top white and green gum sole shoe
+a low top sneaker with suede upper and gum sole

 puma super liga retro gum sole.jpeg